What is a FLEX?

 If I changed my mind about my major, can I change my FLEX?

 Yes, if you are within the add/drop period (the first seven work days of the fall semester; see Registrar’s academic calendar) you may change to another FLEX Learning Community as long as there are spaces.
 You MUST drop ALL the courses associated with the “old” FLEX and register for ALL the courses associated with the “new” FLEX.
 The Academic Advising Office in Woody Hall will need to approve any changes to your registration.

-Why is there a “hold” on my account & can I add/drop/change the fourth course, not part of FLEX, on my own via MyLaVerne?
+Why is there a “hold” on my account & can I add/drop/change the third or fourth course, not part of FLEX, on my own via MyLaVerne?

 No, all changes to your freshman fall schedule will need to be done in consultation with our office.
 A Dean’s Hold (possibly a SOAR Hold) is placed in all freshman accounts to prevent individual students from changing classes in their schedule without consultation with an academic advisor.
 The Academic Advising Office in Woody Hall can assist in making any changes to your registration during the summer and “add/drop” period (the first seven work days of the fall semester).